-

 Homeowners often assume healthy-looking trees are safe.

-That is not always the case.
+This is not always correct.

 Many problems start below ground or inside the tree.